arpit8929/VidhyaSrot/README.md

 ```
 npm start
 ```
 (On starting, there will be no courses since a new local database will be created.
-You may create accounts and add courses to check out the full functionality of the application.
-Alternatively, you can also checkout the fully deployed app [here](https://courseify5.herokuapp.com/courses)
+You may create accounts and add courses to check out the full functionality of the application. )